struppigel/HedgehogLab/README.md

 ## Intermediate

-This course is work in progress.
+This course is hosted on [malwareanalysis-for-hedgehogs.learnworlds.com](https://malwareanalysis-for-hedgehogs.learnworlds.com/)

+If you have any questions, join our discord: [https://discord.gg/BSaCtKg5](https://discord.gg/BSaCtKg5)